Capstone-Projects-2022-Fall/project-fashion-finder/documentation/docs/requirements/features-and-requirements.md

 ## Liking / Disliking

 A user will be able to view the collection of 40,000 reference images and then "Like" or "Dislike" these images.
 The user is then able to see a page of their "Liked" images.
-For each item on this page, they will also be able to click buttons labeled "See Pieces Like this" and "See Complementary Pieces" to jump to a different page.
+For each item on this page, they will be able to select the item and see "Pieces like this" and "Pieces that would go well with this).

 ## Accounts